dmknapp2385/RESTipes/README.md

    "baketime" : 120,
    "rating": 5
    }
-7. Currently the application is set up using the preconditon that no duplicate recipe titles be submitted and it is case sensitive.
+7. Currently the application is set up so that if a recipe is created with a title that already exists, the new recipe will override the current recipe.

 ## Credits